 Pathway to Settlement

-• The Skilled Worker Visa offers a pathway to settlement in the UK, with individuals eligible to apply for Indefinite Leave to Remain (ILR) after completing 5 years period of continuous residence.
+• The Skilled Worker Visa provides a pathway to settlement in the UK, with individuals eligible to apply for Indefinite Leave to Remain (ILR) after five years of continuous residence.

 • ILR grants individuals the right to live and work in the UK indefinitely, paving the way for British citizenship, if desired.